hkrish28/image-manipulator/README.md

 <b>sepia image-name dest-image-name</b>: produce a sepia-toned version of the given image and store
 the result in another image with the given name.

+<b>compress percentage image-name dest-image-name</b>: Create a compressed version of an image.
+Percentages between 0 and 100 are considered valid.

+<b>histogram image-name dest-image-name</b>: Produce an image that represents the histogram of the given image.
+The size of this image would be 256x256.
+It contains the histograms for the red, green and blue channels as line graphs.

+<b>color-correct image-name dest-image-name</b>: Support the ability to color-correct an image by aligning the meaningful peaks of its histogram.

+<b>levels-adjust b m w image-name dest-image-name</b>: This command can be used to adjust levels of an image where b, m and w are the three relevant black, mid and white values respectively.
+These values should be ascending in that order, and should be within 0 and 255 for this command to work correctly.

 <b>run script-file</b>: Load and run the script commands in the specified file.

 <b>exit</b>: Exit the execution of the program.

+<h3>Note:</h3>
+Some of the commands above support the ability to specify a vertical line to generate a split view of operations.
+The operations that support this are blur, sharpen, sepia, greyscale, color correction and levels adjustment.
+The script commands for these operations accommodates an optional parameter for the placement of the splitting line.
+For example, blur can be done by "blur image-name dest-image-name" or "blur image-name dest-image split p" in that order where 'p' is a percentage of the width (e.g. 50 means place the line halfway through the width of the image).
+The output image would contain only the relevant part suitably transformed, with the original image in the remaining part.

 </ul>